Pault26/14-Module-Tech-Blog-Fixed/README.md

 ### Issues

 Currently as it stands there is an issue with the project on Heroku.
 I have tried fixing several different things that were coming up under the --tail feature in Heroku CLI but nothing seems to work right now.
 Will be continuing to try to fix this feature but until now the repo is mostly complete.

+I have discovered that the issue lies somewhere with how I am managing data with the application.
+I am trying to resolve this with Heroku but currently (as mentioned below) the app works locally!

 ### Fixes!
 [![Post Screen Shot][post-product-screenshot]]